YonoVid/Tetris-Cplusplus/README.md

 # Tetris-Cplusplus
-A simple Tetris clone made in C++ and the command line
+A simple clasic Tetris clone made in C++ and the command line